How to Prick Out Tomato Seedlings and Pot Them Up

 We continue with pricking the seedlings out and planting them into individual pots.
 Throughout the coming year I’ll be sharing how to grow tomatoes from seed beginning with sowing, growing on, planting in the greenhouse, and finally harvesting.

-It can take just a few weeks from sowing to pricking out
+Just a few weeks from sowing to pricking out

 Tomato seeds germinate between 5-14 days after sowing.
 This time around, mine were up quickly which I attribute to their growing in a heated propagator.